 “Therefore, since we have been justified through faith, we have peace with God through our Lord Jesus Christ.” – Romans 5:1

 It doesn’t take a rocket scientist to decipher that we live in a world seemingly out of control.
 If one were to pick words to characterize the current state of these days, “peaceful” would probably fall to the very bottom of that list.
-Wars, famine, racial division and strife, political corruption, persecution, poverty, COVID-19 – the list is seemingly endless when one contemplates brokenness in all its forms.
+Wars, famine, racial division, strife, political corruption, persecution, poverty, a pandemic–the list is seemingly endless when one contemplates brokenness in all its forms.

 The Bible doesn’t deny the pain of our current predicament.
-The Bible doesn’t sugarcoat the brokenness in our world and treat it as an illusion.
+The Bible doesn’t sugarcoat the brokenness in our world, treating it as an illusion.
 But the Bible does provide a solution in the midst of it.
 Although final freedom from external hostilities may never be fully realized until Christ returns, faith in Jesus makes it possible for a person to experience inner peace and freedom from fear, sin, and death.

 If you haven’t experienced this kind of peace, you can today.
 Jesus said, “Let not your hearts be troubled.
 Believe in God; believe also in me” (John 14:1).
 Call on Christ in faith, and the peace of Christ will be yours by His grace.
 And for Christians who have already placed their belief in Jesus, be reminded and comforted that all Jesus said to us in His Word is given so that we “may have peace” (John 16:33).